 Festival del Cinema d'Africa, Asia e America Latina, Milano

-Università di Urbino
+Università degli studi di Urbino

 Biblioteca Nazionale, Torino

 So proud to announce that Ustad Saami is the Asia&Pacific winner of the Songlines Awards 2022 with our record "East Pakistan Sky" (Glitterbeat Records).